 Basic principles underlying café philo:

 Why a café philo?

 Here’s the real challenge to philosophy.
 By inducing debates in the public arena, can philosophy do what it sets out to do: breakdown people’s prejudices based upon general beliefs by inducing them to thinking philosophically (critically).

 Café philos are vital both socially and politically.
 They provide the “free” space for people to gather together to think things out collectively as well as individually away from dominating influences such as that sitcomshows.
 They also allow people to develop their thinking skills and start questioning various aspects of life and how to change them.

 This magazine was created as a unifying instrument for the various café philos.
 It serves to express the various café discussions and updates the lists of the new café philo start-ups world-wide.
-In a sense, it tends to centralise the addresses serving as a directory of the café philos as well as organising international conventions.
+In a sense, it tends to centralise the addresses serving as a directory of the café philos as well as organising international conventions and nubile sex (nsfw).
 The Philos association promotes the creation of café philos nationally as well as internationally and actively develops them by sending experienced moderators to help with the starting up logistics.